Freight Shipping from Boise to Milwaukee

 How much does it cost to ship freight from Boise to Milwaukee?

-Full truckload (FTL) rates from Boise, ID to Milwaukee, WI currently range from $3,958-$4,879 for a standard dry van load over the 1,841-mile route.
+Full truckload (FTL) rates from Boise, ID to Milwaukee, WI currently range $3,958-$4,879 (roughly $2.16-$2.67 per mile over 1,841 miles).
 LTL shipments typically cost $1,213-$1,965 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Boise to Milwaukee?